blics18/SendGrid/README.md

 #### Files:

-- client.go: Generates random user ID and emails and sends to localhost:8081/retrieve
+- client.go: Generates random user ID and emails, packages as JSON, and sends to localhost:8082/populateBF.
-- server.go: Retreives data, parses, and prints to console
+- server.go: Retreives JSON data, parses, and populates BF with it.

+#### Endpoints:

+To add data into the Bloom Filter: localhost:8082/populateBF